-- (1) The pro forma balance sheet gives effect to (i) the conversion of our outstanding convertible promissory notes of \$4,077,989 into an aggregate of 1,822,598 common shares upon the completion of this offering (assuming an initial public offering price of \$4.00 per share), (ii) the conversion of related party notes payable of \$84,355 into an aggregate of 35,148 common shares (assuming an initial public offering price of \$4.00 per share), pursuant to a settlement and subscription agreement, (iii) the conversion of accounts payable and due to certain related parties of \$2,691,342 into an aggregate of 1,121,398 common shares upon the completion of this offering, (assuming an initial public offering price of \$4.00 per share), pursuant to a settlement and subscription agreement; (iv) the issuance of 187,500 common shares to our Chief Executive Officer upon completion of this offering (assuming an initial offering price of \$4.00 per share), and (v) our issuance and sale of 2,000,000 shares in this offering (assuming an initial public offering price of \$4.00 per share), after deducting the estimated underwriting discounts and commissions and estimated offering expenses of \$2,232,527 of which \$1,257,218 was included in deferred offering costs as of September 30, 2022. - (2) On a pro forma as adjusted basis to give effect to (i) the pro forma adjustments described above, (ii) the issuance of 625,000 common shares pursuant to the Strategic Investment Agreement, (iii) the repayment of CEBA loans of \$55.518. - (3) The pro forma as adjusted information discussed above is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
-Each \$1.00 increase or decrease in the assumed initial public offering price of \$4.00 per share would increase or decrease each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$1.8 million, assuming that the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions.
+(1) The pro forma balance sheet gives effect to (i) the sale of convertible promissory notes with an aggregate principal amount of \$ subsequent to June 30, 2022, (ii) the conversion of our outstanding convertible promissory notes into an aggregate of common shares upon the completion of this offering, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, (iii) the issuance of common shares (assuming an initial public offering price of \$ per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus) pursuant to a settlement and subscription agreement and (iv) the conversion of accounts payable of into an aggregate of common shares upon the completion of this offering, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.

+- (2) On a pro forma as adjusted basis to give effect to (i) the pro forma adjustments described above and (ii) our issuance and sale of shares in this offering at an assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range listed on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (3) The pro forma as adjusted information discussed above is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase or decrease each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming that the number of common shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting underwriting discounts and commissions.
 We may also increase or decrease the number of common shares we are offering.
-Each increase or decrease of 1.0 million in the number of common shares offered by us would increase or decrease each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$3.6 million, assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions. - (4) Working capital is defined as current assets less current liabilities.
+Each increase or decrease of 1.0 million in the number of common shares offered by us would increase or decrease each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions. - (4) Working capital is defined as current assets less current liabilities.